 - Consistency in style, text, layout, images, and captions.

-- Ambiguity or lack of clarity in meaning.
+- Flagging up ambiguity or lack of clarity in meaning.

 - Running heads and feet.